 If you cannot find what you need on this site, here are some additional places to look.

-If you have trouble following the directions on this site and need step-by-step guidance, one alternative is YouTube, which has some instructional videos created by users that show you how to enable Japanese input, for example.
+If you have trouble following the directions on this site and need more visual guidance, one alternative is YouTube, which has some instructional videos created by users that show you how to enable Japanese input, for example.

 Another alternative is the Mac's own Help function.
 If you select the Help menu from the finder and enter a search phrase like "Typing in Japanese," it may be able to walk you through the steps necessary to activate Japanese input.